jamespacileo/prompt-manager/project_documentation.md

   const prompts = await promptManager.listPrompts({});

   if (prompts.length === 0) {
-    console.log('No prompts found.
+    logger.info('No prompts found.
 Use the "create" command to add new prompts.');
   }

   return prompts.map(prompt => ({